hassanrad/CV/README.md

 I have had a life-long interest, since early childhood, in the nitty-gritty of computers, spending countless hours of free time modifying and experimenting with software and hardware.
 Despite that underlying interest in PCs, the last 10 years were a winding detour into other fields of study and work, taking me from the rainy Pacific Northwest to the scorching heat of Dubai, and now to London.

+During that detour, I was encouraged by friends and family to pursue what they recognized as my talent and interest in programming, and it took me a while to finally

 I attended Makers Academy, a sixteen-week course, in pursuit of an opportunity to become proficient in building virtual solutions to problems in creative ways.
 During this course, I developed a skill-set and focus on agile, object-orientated design.
 I am searching for a junior developer job with opportunities to learn, and contribute to interesting projects.

 ## <a name="skills">Skills</a>